 "communities and countries and ultimately the world are only as strong as the health of their women.”

 In May 2012, I began working as a medical administrator as a contractor for the Department of Defense.
-Within the following year, I attended classes to become a Certified Professional Coder, and in September 2013 I was promoted to the position of Public Health Program Coordinator.
-I subsequently worked at the Food and Drug Administration, Massachusetts Department of Public Health, and the Centers for Disease Control and Prevention as a Health Services Officer in the U.S. Public Health Service through the JrCOSTEP program.
+In the following year, I was promoted to the position of Public Health Program Coordinator.
+I subsequently worked at the Food and Drug Administration, Massachusetts Department of Public Health, and the Centers for Disease Control and Prevention as a JrCOSTEP in the U.S. Public Health Service.
 I now work as a Research Coordinator at the Center of Excellence for Suicide Prevention at the Department of Veterans Affairs in Canandaigua, NY.